 Having located the bandwidth hogs, you can use Cloudinary’s dynamic transformation URLs to easily optimize your images.
 Simply change the image format from PNG to JPG, increase the image compression or create a lower resolution alternative.
 You will save money, your application will perform better and your users will benefit from an improved viewing experience.

 A common request we get is to help our customers better understand the origins of their image delivery traffic.
-This helps in analysing the distribution between various sub-sites, checking the impact of a mobile application, finding out how much bandwidth search engine crawlers are responsible for, and more.
+This helps in analyzing the distribution between various sub-sites, checking the impact of a mobile application, finding out how much bandwidth search engine crawlers are responsible for, and more.

 The reports page also depicts the top web pages in terms of image delivery traffic, and download requests.